neoforged/.github/primers/1.22/index.md

         - `DEBUG_SKY_LIGHT_SECTIONS` -> `DebugScreenEntries#VISUALIZE_SKY_LIGHT_SECTIONS`, not one-to-one
         - `DEBUG_SOLID_FACE` -> `DebugScreenEntries#VISUALIZE_SOLID_FACES`, not one-to-one
         - `DEBUG_CHUNKS` -> `DebugScreenEntries#VISUALIZE_CHUNKS_ON_SERVER`, not one-to-one
-- `net.minecraft.advancements.critereon.EntityFlagsPredicate` now takes in optional booleans for if the entity is in water or fall flying
+- `net.minecraft.advancements.criterion.EntityFlagsPredicate` now takes in optional booleans for if the entity is in water or fall flying
     - The associated `$Builder` methods have also been added
 - `net.minecraft.client`
     - `Camera`